Special Collections Overview

 Manuscripts, Records of Organizations, and Non-Textual

-Special Collections at Princeton Theological Seminary houses more than 75,000
+Special Collections at the Princeton Theological Seminary Library comprise more

-pamphlets, personal papers, records of organizations, research collections,
+books and pamphlets, personal papers, records of organizations, research collections, and

 Reformed traditions and ecumenical Christianity.

-strengths of the collection are its documentation of the history of the
+Particular strengths of Special Collections are its documentation of the

 Presbyterianism; English and American Puritanism; Presbyterian missions;